fkautz/zt.dev/content/posts/omb-22-09-zt-memo-notes.md

  - policy
  - cisa
 ---
-# OMB M-22-09
+# OMB Memorandum M-22-09
-This article is a long one.
-It contains my detailed notes of the entire OMB.
-I am not expecting most people to read through the whole thing.
-It also includes some of my thoughts and opinions as of 30 January 2022.
+This post contains my notes of the entire OMB.
+These notes are not a full analysis of the memo but it does include some of my thoughts and opinions as of 30 January 2022.

 You can read the original at https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf

-One significant omission is the OMB says nothing about Software or Hardware Supply Chain provenance.
+One significant omission is the OMB says nothing about Software or Hardware Supply Chain provenance other than authorization may use properties of the device and environment to determine authorization.
 I suspect we will see more on this in a later memo since EO 14028 explicitly calls it out.

 ## My thoughts
 The OMB is following the guidance of CISA and NIST.
 The deadline for some of the implementation is the end of FY 2024.
-FY 2024 ends on 30 September 2024.
+For reference, FY 2024 ends on 30 September 2024.

-The largest callout I can make is the requirement for authentication/authorization to occur at the application level, rather than relying on network authentication as the primary mechanism.
+**The largest callout I can make is the requirement for authentication/authorization to occur at the application level, rather than relying on network authentication as the primary mechanism.**

-The second-largest callout I can make is the required move from RBAC (Role-Based Access Control) to ABAC (Attribute-Based Access Control).
+**The second-largest callout I can make is the required move from RBAC (Role-Based Access Control) to ABAC (Attribute-Based Access Control).**

 I have attempted to include as much as possible, but the memo is a lengthy document with detailed requirements.
 Omissions will be present, but I have tried to match the document's spirit.